rust-lang/rustc-perf/collector/README.md

 After that, you need try privileges, or the assistance of someone with try privileges.
 Ping `simulacrum` on IRC as a starting point.

-That person must enter `@bors try` as a comment in the PR.
-This queues a normal try build on Travis, which takes some time.
+There are two ways for that person to do a benchmark run.

-Once the try build has completed, that person must enter `@rust-timer build
+- The easier way: they must enter `@bors try @rust-timer queue` as a comment in the PR.
+This queues a try build and a benchmarking run.
+Several hours later, the results will be available at the given URL.
-$MERGE` as a comment in the PR, where `$MERGE` is the full 40 character merge revision ID from the try build.
-This queues a benchmarking run, and a comparison URL will be posted in the PR.
-Several hours later, the results will be available at the comparison URL.
+- The harder way: they must first enter `@bors try` to trigger a try build.
+Once that completes, they must enter `@rust-timer build $MERGE`, where `$MERGE` is the full 40 character merge revision ID from the try build.

 Various measurements are available: instructions (the default), cycles, wall time, peak RSS memory, etc. There is some non-determinism and natural variation